-Physics 320 is an approved Writing Emphasis course in the WCU General Education program.
-The writing sessions, laboratory practices and data analysis sessions, and draft review meetings that take place during the semester, as well as the feedback that the faculty give you on your papers and presentations, and the experimental work that you do throughout the semester, are all designed to help you meet the following General Education goals: (goal #1) students will be able to communicate effectively, (goal #2) students will be able to employ quantitative concepts and mathematical methods, and (goal #3) students will be able to think critically and analytically.
+Physics 310 is an approved Writing Emphasis course in the WCU General Education program.
+The writing sessions, laboratory practices and data analysis sessions, draft review meetings, and presentation sessions that take place during the semester, as well as the feedback that the instructor and other faculty give you on your papers and presentations, are all designed to help you meet the following General Education goals: (1) students will be able to communicate effectively, (2) students will be able to employ quantitative concepts and mathematical methods, and (3) students will be able to think critically and analytically.

-In more discipline specific terms, this course is designed to meet the following goals.
+In discipline-specific terms, this course is designed to meet the following goals.

-- 1. The student will become proficient at using a wide range of experimental tools and measurement techniques common to the modern physics research laboratory. - 2.
+- 1. The student will become proficient at using a wide range of experimental tools and measurement techniques common in the modern physics research laboratory. - 2.
 The student will become proficient at estimating and calculating uncertainties. - 3.
-The student will advance his or her ability to communicate the design of an experiment and the results of that experiment to an audience of physicists in writing through formal research style papers and in person through research talks.
+The student will become proficient at communicating the design of an experiment and the results of that experiment to an audience of physicists in writing through research-style papers and in person through research-style talks.